millerj870/millerj870.github.io/_posts/2021-07-25-regex-ham-general-question-pool.md

 A quick Google search pointed to the official question and answer pool for the 2019-2023 exams here: [Public Domain Release 2019-2023 General Class Pool](http://www.ncvec.org/page.php?id=364).
 I downloaded the document as a text file.

 It took me a while to notice that the answer key is embedded in the pool document itself.
-Once I noticed that, I knew it would be easy (in theory) to use regular expressions to reformat the multiple choice questions in the same way the Godkins did.
+Once I noticed that, I knew it would be easy (in theory) to use regular expressions to reformat the multiple choice questions in the same way the Goodkins did.

 As anyone who exists on the periphery of computer programming knows, it can take a long time to come up with a simple script.
 This endeavor into reformatting was no different for me.
 First, I figured how to do it in the BBEdit text editor (which has some nice tools for testing and deploying regular expressions).
 Then, after recognizing a multi-step reformatting process would benefit from being scripted, I reproduced my BBEdit work in python.
 This may have taken longer than just a line-by-line edit of the questions and answers, but if I do this again (in 2023) or if someone else uses this work to help them, it will be worth it.